laurentperrinet/Perrinet20PredictiveProcessing/README.md

-Similar to that model, the dynamical evolution of activity at the different levels of the hierarchy is governed by the balance in the integration of internal (past) beliefs with (present) sensory information.
+Similar to that model, the dynamical evolution of activity at the different levels of the hierarchy is governed by the balance in the integration of internal (past) beliefs with (present) sensory information [@Heeger17].
 In particular, the relative weights assigned to the modulation of information passing is proportional to the (inferred) precision of each individual variable in the dependency graph.
 This allow us to predict the influence of the prior knowledge of precision at any given level on the final outcome.